In pictures: Queen Elizabeth II on tour

 Hong Kong, 1975

-This is the first of just two visits made by the monarch to the British colony on the southern coast of China.
-In 1997, Prince Charles will read a farewell speech on the Queen’s behalf, as sovereignty is handed to China.
+This was the first of just two visits made by the monarch to the British colony on the southern coast of China.
+In 1997, Prince Charles would later read a farewell speech on the Queen’s behalf, as sovereignty of Hong Kong was handed to China.

 South Pacific, 1982

-Traditional canoes bring the Queen ashore from HMY Britannia to the remote Funafuti atoll of Tuvalu.
-This month’s island-hopping itinerary also takes in the other Commonwealth realms of Papua New Guinea, Solomon Islands, Nauru, Kiribati and Fiji.
+Traditional canoes brought the Queen ashore from HMY Britannia to the remote Funafuti atoll of Tuvalu.
+Her island-hopping itinerary also took in the other Commonwealth realms of Papua New Guinea, Solomon Islands, Nauru, Kiribati and Fiji.

 France, 1992

-In the company of President Mitterand on a four-day visit.
-The Queen speaks French throughout her tour of Paris, Blois and Bordeaux – although she remains diplomatically quiet on the arguments raging around the Maastricht Treaty and European unity.
+Accompanied by President François Mitterrand, the Queen spoke French throughout her four-day tour of Paris, Blois and Bordeaux – although she remained diplomatically quiet on the arguments raging around the Maastricht Treaty and European unity.

 Malaysia, 1998

-Mass protests against the long-standing Barisan Nasional government coincide with the monarch’s arrival for the Commonwealth Games.
-The visit – including a “courtesy call’ with the country’s prime minister – continues despite the angry clashes.
+Mass protests against the long-standing Barisan Nasional government coincided with the monarch’s arrival in Malaysia for the 1998 Commonwealth Games.
+The visit – including a “courtesy call” with the country’s prime minister – continued despite the angry clashes.

 Canada, 2002

-The Queen wraps up her jubilee year with a visit to the newest territory in her realm, Nunavut.
-Carrying on a tradition of royal trips to Canada dating back to Prince William (later William IV) in the 18th century, it is the place she has visited more than any other - 22 trips to date.
-The monarchy’s future there is less certain: a 2015 poll finds 39 per cent of Canadians favour its abolition after her death.
+The Queen wrapped up her golden jubilee year with a visit to the newest territory in her realm, Nunavut.
+Carrying on a tradition of royal trips to Canada dating back to Prince William (later William IV) in the 18th century, she would end up visiting the country a total of 22 times.

 Nigeria, 2003